 As far as transfer times go, the information you see in the tables above is a guideline only – some transfers can be reliably instantaneous while with others the time taken to transfer Membership Rewards points can vary significantly.
 I generally avoid moving points across to an airline program which doesn’t reliably offer instantaneous transfers unless I can put the award(s) I want to book on hold – the last thing I want to happen is for award availability to disappear in the time between actioning a transfer and the points arriving in my airline loyalty account.

 Transfers To Other People’s Loyalty Accounts

 Amex prohibits users from transferring Membership Rewards points into loyalty accounts where the name on the recipient account doesn’t match with the Amex cardholder or the name of an authorized user.

-From 1 September 2019 authorized users of Membership Rewards earning cards will have to have been authorized users for a period of 90 days before their loyalty program accounts can be linked to the primary Membership Rewards account.
+Since 1 September 2019, authorized users of Membership Rewards earning cards have had to have been authorized users for a period of 90 days before their loyalty program accounts can be linked to the primary Membership Rewards account.
 This applies to personal cards as well as business cards.

 Transfers To Other People’s Membership Rewards Accounts